Rubina Feroze Bhatti

-Rubina Feroze Bhatti (born 1969) is a Pakistani human rights activist, peace activist and leadership consultant.
-She is a former member on the country's National Commission on the Rights of Child where she represented Punjab province.
+Rubina Feroze Bhatti (born 1969) is an international development and strategic leadership consultant, and human rights and public policy expert.
+She is a former member of the country's National Commission on the Rights of Child, where she represented Punjab province.
 She is currently serving as an assistant professor at Pakistan Global Institute and a visiting fellow at Stanford University.

 Early life and education

-Rubina Bhatti, one of four children, was born and raised in Sargodha, where she completed her Matric and Intermediate.
-She did her Bachelor of Science in 1990 from the University of the Punjab, and earned her Master's degree in Chemistry from Bahauddin Zakariya University (BZU) in 1993.
-Later, she did a Master's in Development Studies at Maynooth University, Ireland in 2008 where she was honored with the Student of the Year Award.
-Finally, she earned a PhD in Leadership Studies at the University of San Diego, California, USA in 2015.
+Rubina Bhatti, one of four children, was born and raised in Sargodha, Pakistan, where she completed her Matric and Intermediate.
+She did her Bachelor of Science in 1990 from the University of the Punjab, and earned her master's degree in Chemistry from Bahauddin Zakariya University in 1993.
+Later, she did a Master's in Development Studies at Maynooth University, Ireland, in 2008 where she was honored with the Student of the Year Award.
+Finally, she earned a PhD in Leadership Studies at the University of San Diego in 2015.